CommuniCityProject/communicity_toolbox/docs/docker.md

 This guide shows how to use the Toolbox with Docker.

 Requirements:
+- Git
 - Docker
-- Optional for GPU support: CUDA >=10.1
+- Optional GPU support: CUDA >=10.1

 ## Clone the repository

+First of all, download the Toolbox repository and the required data:

 1. Clone the repository and navigate to the project directory.